brianhill/loops-and-orbits/final_projects/kevin/voyager_slingshot.md

 Brian suggests getting started by slingshotting off of Venus.

-That was actually how the Voyagers did it, because they did not have enough fuel to go straight to the outer planets.
+That was actually how the Voyagers did it.

+They did not have enough fuel to go straight to the outer planets.

 So they first dropped inward to Venus.